nvi-inc/mas/index.md

 ### Telegraf

 Alternatively, you can add your own plugins to Telegraf which is itself it written in Go.

 Creating input plugins for Telegraf has the advantage that your connection, buffer and configuration are all managed for you.
 It also makes your setup more easy to manage and, since Telegraf supports multiple output types, so you won't be tightly coupled to InfluxDB.

-You will need to have Go installed at setup.
+You will need to have Go installed and setup on some computer, although not necessarily a Field System pc, or even Linux.

-If you want to add your own collectors to the VLBI branch, start by getting the main source
+If you want to add your own collectors to the VLBI branch of Telegraf, start by getting the main source

 ``` {.sh}
 go get github.com/influxdata/telegraf